The Water Replies

 To get started, we invite you to respond to the exercises and prompts from our online resources or from The Water Replies : Notes on Teaching Contemporary Poetry.
 Click here for worksheets, exercises and poems which have been designed with a variety of ages and abilities in mind, complementing the current curriculum.

-Send us your written contributions by 1 April 2021
+Send us your written contributions on social media!

 We welcome poetry, prose, short stories, journal entries, lyrics, illustrations and more.